Conan the Barbarian (2011 film): Plot

-Zym and Marique confront Conan, who pretends to be interested in exchanging Tamara for gold.
-Conan attacks Zym, but Marique invokes soldiers made of sand and poisons Conan with a boomerang sword.
-Tamara rescues him.
-They return to Conan's ship, where his friend Artus helps him recover.
-The boat is attacked by Zym's men, who kill several of Conan's men, but they are defeated.
-Conan orders Artus to return to Messantia with Tamara and departs to confront Zym in his kingdom.
-Artus tells Tamara that Conan left a map behind.
-She follows him, meeting with him in a cave, where they have sex.
-The next day, as she is returning to the boat, Zym's men and daughter capture her.
+Zym and Marique confront Conan and Zym finally recognizes him as the boy he left alive.
+Amidst their battle, Marique poisons Conan with a boomerang sword and he is rescued by Tamara.
+They jump into the sea and return to Conan's ship, where he recovers.
+The boat is attacked by Zym's men but Conan and his gang defeat them.
+Conan departs for Zym's kingdom.
+His friend Artus sends Tamara after him, and the two spend the night together, having passionate sex.
+The next day, as she is returning to the boat, Tamara is captured by Zym's men.

-Conan learns of Tamara's capture and departs to Argalon, where he asks Ela-Shan to help him break into Zym's castle.
-Zym prepares to drain Tamara's blood, mending the mask.
-He plans to use the girl's body as a vessel for his wife's soul.
-After confronting an octopus-like monster that guards the dungeons and killing its handlers, Conan infiltrates Zym's followers, kills a guard, steals his robe, and watches as Zym puts on the empowered mask.
-Conan releases Tamara, and she escapes as he battles Zym, reclaiming the sword Marique had stolen from his father.
-Marique attacks Tamara, but Conan hears Tamara's scream and cuts off Marique's hand.
-Tamara kicks her into a pit, where she is impaled.
+Conan asks Ela-Shan for help breaking into Zym's castle.
+Zym uses Tamara's blood to mend the mask, planning to use her body as a vessel for his wife's soul.
+After confronting a tentacled monster that guards Zym's dungeons, Conan frees Tamara and battles Zym, eventually reclaiming the sword Marique had stolen from his father.
+He also cuts off Marique's hand and she is fatally impaled.

-Zym swears revenge upon Conan.
-Conan and Tamara are trapped on a bridge as Zym attacks.
-He uses the mask's power to call forth the spirit of his deceased wife, Maliva, a powerful sorceress, and her spirit begins to possess Tamara's body.
-She begs Conan to let her fall, but he instead destroys the bridge before jumping to safety with Tamara.
-Zym cries out to his wife as he falls into the lava.
+Conan and Tamara become trapped on a bridge as Zym uses the mask's power to call forth his wife.
+Her spirit begins to possess Tamara's body.
+Conan destroys the bridge, causing Zym to fall into the lava below as he and Tamara escape.

-Conan and Tamara escape, and he returns her to her birthplace, telling her that they will meet again.
-He returns to Corin's village and tells the memory of his father that he has avenged his death and recovered the sword Marique stole from him, restoring his honor.
+Conan returns Tamara to her birthplace, then travels to his old village.
+He recalls the memory of his father, content that he has avenged his death and recovered his father's sword, thereby restoring his honor.